cl-roberts/pws-herring-basa/README.md

 ## Dependencies

+Template Model builder (`TMB`)
+* v.
+1.9.17

+`R`
-* ADMB-12.3
+* v.
+4.4.1

-R Packages
+Key R Packages
-* 'adnuts'   v.
-1.1.2
-* 'rstan'    v.
-2.21.3
+* 'tmbstan'   v.
+1.0.91
-* 'snowfall' v.
-1.84.6.1
+* 'pwsHerringBasa'  v.
+0.1.0

 ## Running the Model
-The actual stock assessment model runs in ADMB, though, in practice, is more freuqently run using the provided `run_basa.r` R script. `run_basa.R` acts as a wrapper that performs four important operations:
+The actual stock assessment model runs in template model builder (TMB).
+Though, in practice, BASA is more frequently run using the provided `run_basa.r` R script.
+`run_basa.r` acts as a wrapper that performs four important operations:

 1. Calculates effective sample sizes (ESS) for each data source being provided to the model.
 2. Generates initial values for MCMC sampler to begin at